 - length of time the student will be disabled

-- what barriers or problems the student may have in a college setting
+- the barriers or problems the student may have in a college setting

-- what special services or accommodations the student will need while in college
+- the services or accommodations the student will need while in college

-The college generally requires all written proof of a disability to be current.
+The College generally requires all written proof of a disability to be current.
 However, the college will accept test results and other documentation if the disability is not likely to substantially change over time.
-Students required to submit additional documentation may receive special services on a temporary basis if they can show that services or accommodations have been received in the past.
+Students required to submit additional documentation may receive accommodations on a temporary basis if they can show that services or accommodations have been received in the past.
 Temporary accommodations will be considered on a case by case basis, however accommodations may be denied if no previous history exists.